gitops-jml/gitops/README.md

   ```
   oc create secret generic secret-api-key --from-literal=apiKey=<yourkey> -n external-secrets
   ```
-- The operator can be installed "manually" using the following subscription or by ArgoCD (see further):
+- The operator can be installed "manually" using the following subscription and OperatorConfig, or by ArgoCD (see further):
   ```
   apiVersion: operators.coreos.com/v1alpha1
   kind: Subscription